ToberoCat/ImprovedFactions/README.md

 - **Customizable**: Extensive configuration options to tailor the faction experience to your server's needs.
 - **Minecraft Integration**: Unique features downloadable directly through Minecraft for seamless user experience.
 - **Regular Updates**: Continual improvements and new features to keep your faction gameplay fresh and exciting.

-## Installation

-1. Download the latest version of ImprovedFactions from the [Spigot page](https://www.spigotmc.org/resources/improved-factions.95617) or [GitHub releases](https://github.com/ToberoCat/ImprovedFactions_new/releases/).
-2. Place the downloaded `.jar` file in your server's `plugins` folder.
-3. Restart your server.
-4. The plugin will generate default configuration files, which you can then customize.

-## Usage

-- `/f help` - View all available faction commands
-- `/f create <name>` - Create a new faction
-- `/f join <faction>` - Join an existing faction
-- `/f claim` - Claim land for your faction

-For a full list of commands and their usage, please refer to our [documentation](#documentation).

-## Configuration

-The main configuration file is located at `plugins/ImprovedFactions/config.yml`.
-Here you can adjust various settings such as:

-- Faction creation costs
-- Claim limits
-- Power systems
-- And much more!

-Detailed configuration instructions can be found in our [wiki](https://toberocat.github.io/ImprovedFactions/docs/modules/power-raids).

 ## Contributing